 Featuring approximately 100 objects, the exhibition includes fiber works, paintings, sculptures, prints, artists books, and multimedia installations.
 A newly commissioned installation that evokes the ancient Jewish tradition of geniza, the practice of safeguarding written texts that might otherwise be discarded, will also be featured.

 Bart’s work represents movements that have inspired her: fiber art, feminism, Conceptualism, Minimalism, and Jewish mysticism.
 She distills the complex ideas and histories that inform her practice into spare, beautiful objects and installations that express a singular vision and originality.
-This exhibition locates Bart as a leading multidisciplinary, conceptual artist to emerge during the historic shifts in 1970s art.

 The exhibition will be accompanied by a major publication—edited by exhibition curator Dr. Laura Wertheim Joseph and featuring contributions from authors from across disciplines.